srcML/stereocode/README.md

 ## Usage

-Stereocode is run on the command line, navigate to the executable location and use the executable name
+Stereocode is run on the command line

 Example: Range.xml is a srcML archive
 ```